-Eating healthily post-50 can be a challenge.
-Women's dietary needs change later on in life, whether as a result of menopause-related hormonal changes or a slower metabolism, and many older women require fewer calories, yet additional nutrients to support their health and wellbeing.
+Women's dietary needs change later on in life, whether as a result of menopause-related hormonal changes or a slower metabolism, and many older women require fewer calories, but additional nutrients to support health and wellbeing.

-While there's no need to have a major overhaul of your diet, just a few nutrition-savvy tweaks should boost your general health, and help lower your risk of certain age-related conditions, such as heart disease, breast cancer and osteoporosis.
-Make a start by upping your intake of the following superfoods for women.
+And while there's no need for a major overhaul of your diet, a few nutrition-savvy tweaks could boost your general health, as well as potentially lowering your risk of age-related conditions, such as heart disease, breast cancer and osteoporosis.
+Make a start by putting the following foods on the menu.

 The best and worst foods for hot flushes